London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 • Average Sale Price ($755,000 vs. $614,104): Stability.
 Hyde Park's heavy retail infrastructure creates a hard floor on your equity.

 • Absorption Rate (24.1% vs. 18.5%): Liquidity.
-A broad demographic appeal—from first-time buyers to downsizers—ensures a massive, active buyer pool.
+A broad demographic appeal—from first-time buyers to downsizers—ensures a massive, active pool of buyers.

 • Sale-to-List Ratio (98.2% vs. 96.4%): Precision.
 Homes priced accurately to current builder comparables move immediately.